-2017 serious injury data is not yet available.
-Due to the NH Department of Safety's migration from their former crash records database (known as CRMS) to a new MMUCC-compliant system (known as VISION), geolocated serious injury data is not available for querying by functional classification.
-The NHDOT is confident that this data will be available for the FY2018 reporting, at which time any missing 2017 data will be completed.
+Due to the NH Department of Safety's migration from their former crash records database (known as CRMS) to a new MMUCC-compliant system (known as VISION), geolocated serious injury data is not yet available for querying by functional classification.
+The NHDOT continues to coordinate with our safety partners within state government to make this vital safety data available.